By Rochelle Murty, Navy Spouse

 Malasadas.
 Taro.
 Potato-mac.
 Mochi.
 Being stationed here has allowed our family to experience many new food items that are unique to Hawaii.
 Here, a post-football game snack often consists of Spam musubi, bento boxes, or even a Barbeque with the team!

-Beyond the basic “Aloha” and “Mahalo,” families are immersed into a new world of language and customs.
+Beyond the basic “Aloha” and “Mahalo,” families are immersed in a new world of language and customs.
 Here, ‘Auntie’ and ‘Uncle’ are used in place of ‘Ma’am’ and ‘Sir.’
 My second grader gets both Hawaiiana (Hawaiian culture) and Mandarin classes once a week in school.
 Hula and Tahitian dance are offered as after-school programs.

 Host Family and Friends